mozilla/code-review/bot/README.md

 Each reporter configuration must contain a `reporter` key with a unique name per tool.
 Each tool has its own configuration requirement.

+You can view a [full configuration sample here](/docs/configuration.md).

 Phabricator credentials
 -----------------------